StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention: METHOD

 \subsubsection{Multi-modal action decoder}

 The action decoder combines the positional embedding of the prediction-ego, aggregated to consider the map-dependent social interaction, with its action embedding.
 We concatenate $z^i_i$ with $w^i_i$ and feed it into the action decoder, which is the same \ac{GRU} network as in~\cite{janjos2021action} (depicted in Fig. \ref{fig:starnet_block}).
-It generates steering angles and accelerations, directly predicting $m$ action modes (trajectories and softmax scores, which can be interpreted as probabilities), similarly to~\cite{cui2019multimodal}.
-Then, a bicycle kinematic model converts actions to future positions.
+It generates steering angles and accelerations, directly predicting $m$ action modes (action trajectories and softmax scores, which can be interpreted as probabilities).
+The modes are converted to predicted vehicle positions via a bicycle kinematic model, fully capturing kinematic characteristics of motion.

 We train the whole pipeline with the loss

 where $\mathcal{L}_{\text{reg}}$ considers the mismatch to the ground-truth future trajectory and $\mathcal{L}_{\text{class}}$ considers the mode probability via cross-entropy, same as in~\cite{janjos2021action}, with $\beta$ set to $1$.